anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 What could an ideal self-organising engineering team look like?

+We assume a common structure for an engineering team, comprising product engineers, designer(s) and a product manager.
 Ideally an individual would be able to execute independently or contribute significantly in terms of the below.
 The ideal team member handles all of these for a particular problem statement.
 Note that we don't deal with product features, instead we deal with customer pain points or problem statements.

 1. Technical